Auto Insurance: Complete Guide to Coverage, Costs, and Requirements

 - Not asking about discounts:

-Most insurers offer discounts for bundling policies, safe driving, good grades (for students), military service, and more.
+Most insurers offer discounts for bundling policies, safe driving, good grades, military service, and more.
 Always ask what's available.

 - Choosing a deductible you can't afford: